Fleeing the Police in PA - Fleeing and Eluding PA - Is Fleeing and Eluding a Felony - Eluding the Police

 You can face a more serious felony of the third degree if you:

-- Become involved in a high speed chase that puts other motorists or pedestrians in danger
+• Become involved in a high-speed chase that puts other motorists or pedestrians in danger

 What Pennsylvania Law Says About Eluding or Fleeing Police

-In the Commonwealth of Pennsylvania, any driver of a motor vehicle who willfully fails or refuses to bring his vehicle to a stop, or who otherwise flees or attempts to elude a pursuing police officer, when given a visual and audible signal to bring the vehicle to a stop, commits an offense.
+In the Commonwealth of Pennsylvania, any driver of a motor vehicle who willfully fails or refuses to bring their vehicle to a stop, or who otherwise flees or attempts to elude a pursuing police officer, when given a visual and audible signal to bring the vehicle to a stop, commits an offense.

-Usually eluding or fleeing the police is a misdemeanor of the second degree resulting in a $500 fine and a license suspension.
+Usually, eluding or fleeing the police is a misdemeanor of the second degree, resulting in a $500 fine and a license suspension.
 If you flee and elude the police while driving under the influence, crossing state lines, or engaging in a high-speed chase, the charge is treated as a felony of the third degree.

 Steps to Take if You’re Charged